eagerlein/Serial-Paraller-Multiplier-VHDL/README.md

 4-bit serial-parallel multiplier in VHDL

 Date: 2020-04-08

 Author: Eduardo Gerlein

 Version: 1.0

 Description:
-4-BIT Serial-Parallel multiplier

- Top entity: sp_multiplier.vhd

- Testbench: sp_multiplier_tb.vhd (tested in modelsim)

-This repository contains all of the code and software labs for [MIT 6.S191: Introduction to Deep Learning](http://introtodeeplearning.com)!
-All lecture slides and videos are available on the course website.
+This repository contains all of the code in VHDL to construct a  4-BIT Serial-Parallel multiplier, tested in Modelsim.

+##Top entity: sp_multiplier.vhd

+##Testbench: sp_multiplier_tb.vhd (tested in modelsim)

 ## Opening the labs in Google Colaboratory: